 The Commonwealth does not require new motorcyclists to take a rider safety course, unless they are under 18.

 However, it’s an excellent idea to do so.
-At The Law Offices of Jeffrey S. Glassman, our Boston motorcycle accident lawyers know rider safety courses will not diminish the fun of riding or undercut your standing with other riders.
+At Jeffrey Glassman Injury Lawyers, our Boston motorcycle accident lawyers know rider safety courses will not diminish the fun of riding or undercut your standing with other riders.
 In truth, it will make you a better rider, more capable of handling increasingly challenging situations.

 Plus, experience on a bike matters.
 Researchers at The University of Texas at Austin found that motorcyclists who receive training are more likely to:

 - Three times less likely to crash than those who had not received training.

 - Feel more confident in their overall riding ability, leading to increased function on their bike, meaning they were more likely to use their bike as a regular mode of transportation.

 Interestingly, those who had more years of experience were actually more likely to obtain motorcycle training.
 Researchers opined this was likely because they had more personal and visual roadway crash exposure.
 In other words: They know the risk because they have seen it or lived it themselves.
 They understand the value of equipping themselves with every tool available.Benefits for Beginners

 - Learning basic and lifelong riding skills from certified instructors;

 - Waiver of motorcycle license rider test ad fees;

 - Up to 10 percent discount on motorcycle insurance premiums;